-- If you receive a Valentine’s gift of chocolates, eat what you want and then put the gift in a cupboard with a door that your dog can’t open or on a shelf he or she can’t possibly reach.
+- If you receive a Valentine’s gift of chocolates, eat what you want, then put the gift in a cupboard with a door that your dog can’t open or on a shelf he or she can’t possibly reach.

 If your small dog nips a chocolate candy before you can whisk away the danger, expect to see a range of symptoms, such as vomiting and diarrhea.

 Sugar-Free Candy & Desserts Are Not Get-Out-of-Trouble-Free Gifts for Pets